Cancel anytime

 Core Business Areas

-- Highway Products Group: This group manufactures and sells highway safety products, including guardrails, crash cushions, and other highway barriers.
+- Highway Products Group: Produces highway guardrail, crash cushions, and other highway safety products.

 Leadership and Structure

-Trinity Industries is led by a Board of Directors and a management team headed by the Chief Executive Officer.
-The organizational structure is divided into the business segments, each with its own management team reporting to the corporate leadership.
+Trinity Industries is led by a board of directors and a senior management team.
+The company's organizational structure is divided into business groups, each responsible for specific product lines and services.

 Top Products and Market Share